 Do not be concerned that a 4×2 might not fit all the luggage and gear required for camping.
 I have done it before, others have done it before and as long as you keep it to 3 passengers there should be no foreseeable issues with space.

-No, you dont need a 4×4 for Namibia!
+Do you need a 4×4 to travel Namibia?